+L. Multi-Family Developments

-- A. Standards for the Multi-Family Sub-District.
-These standards replace the applicable standards listed in Section 2.1.200. - B. Purpose/Intent Statement.
-The Multi Family Sub-District is designed to provide land for larger multiple family housing.
-Multi-Family Housing is housing that provides 4 or more dwellings on an individual lot (e.g., multi-plexes, apartments, condominiums, etc.).
+Multi Family Development is designed to provide land for larger multiple family housing.
+Multi-Family Housing is housing that provides 5 or more dwellings on an individual lot (e.g., multiplexes, apartments, condominiums, etc.).
 New multi-family developments shall comply with all the following standards.